The Secrets of Butterfly Wings

 From here, Mullen will zero in even further.
 Using 1,000 butterfly genomes—many of the specially bred insects reside in his lab’s freezer—he will embark on a series of steps that combine genetic fine-mapping and next-generation DNA sequencing technology.
 Through this process, which, put simply, comes down to matching patterns, he will ultimately figure out which gene caused the butterfly’s appearance to change thousands of years ago.

-Down the road, Mullen hopes we will learn whether the wing patterns of all butterfly species are controlled by the same set of genes or by varying ones.
+Down the road, Mullen hopes we will know whether the wing patterns of all butterfly species are controlled by the same set of genes or by varying ones.
 In other words, does a common genetic architecture regulate the development of wing pattern or is it decided by several different architectures?
 The answer will help inform how scientists view the process of natural selection.

 “Both outcomes would be really quite interesting,” Mullen says.
 One result would indicate predictability in evolution, he says, while the other would suggest flexibility.